-You can save a snapshot of a wipe pattern together with the current settings of its modifiers and the transition rate in a dedicated register, for recall when required.
+You can snapshot and save a wipe pattern together with the current settings of its modifiers and pattern limit in a dedicated register for recall when required.
 In a standard transition system there are ten wipe snapshot registers for each of the M/E-1 to M/E-3 and PGM/PST banks, and in a simple transition module eight registers for each bank.